Competitor Links

 Local Authority is a score that reflects how strong a business's presence is across directories, chambers, local blogs, and other sources.
 A higher score means more listings and mentions.
 Use it to benchmark yourself against competitors and prioritize where to invest effort.

-Tips for using Competitors
+Tips for using Competitor Links

 Related guides